| || |

 If your instrument is not listed above, you are not required to submit a prescreen recording.

-Candidates must submit an unedited prescreen audio-visual recording with the following solo repertoire.
-Please note that current SFCM students are required to submit a prescreen recording if applying for the chamber music program.
+Candidates must submit an unedited, audio-visual prescreen recording with the following solo repertoire.
+Please note that current SFCM students are also required to submit a prescreen recording if applying for the chamber music program.

 Applicants must submit the following materials: three or more scores in various media and a recording (audio or audio-visual) of each score.
-Scores must show evidence of original musical thought and the fundamentals of compositional technique.
-Electronic compositions are acceptable, but applicants must also show competence in traditional notation in the scores submitted.
-Computer-generated scores should be checked for correct transpositions, appropriate accidentals and normal spellings.
+Scores must show evidence of original musical thought, along with the fundamentals of compositional technique.
+While electronic compositions are acceptable, applicants must also demonstrate competence with traditional notation in the scores submitted.
+Computer-generated scores should be checked for correct transpositions, appropriate accidentals, and normal spellings.
 MIDI recordings are acceptable in exceptional cases, but acoustic performances are strongly recommended.

 Candidates must submit an unedited audio-visual recording of the applicant conducting a group in rehearsal for at least 30 minutes.
 A full orchestra is not necessary.
 Applicants may include a concert performance in addition to the 30 minutes of rehearsal, but this is not required.

 Applicants must submit an unedited audio-visual recording with the following repertoire:

 Undergraduate (recording must be at least 20 minutes in length):

 Graduate (recording must be at least 30 minutes in length):

 Roots, Jazz and American Music (RJAM)